jasmineradi/jasmineradi/README.md

 - 👀 I’m interested in web development!
 - 🌱 I’m currently learning Web Development at NDSCS
 - 📜 I'm set to graduate with my a.a.s degree in Web Design & Development Spring 2026!
-- 💻 I'm open to any summer 2025 internships to learn and grow more in Web Design or Development!
 - 📫 How to reach me @Linkedin/jasmine_radi

 <!---